Second Charge Mortgage

 • Any costs incurred during the valuation of your home – a second mortgage lender will need to conduct their own appraisal before agreeing to release money

-• An early exit fee (known as early repayment charges) if you wish to pay off the second charge mortgage before the end of the term
+• An early exit fee (known as early repayment charges) if you wish to pay off the new loan before the end of the term

 Why are second mortgage rates more expensive than 1st charge mortgages?